Open the door to your new home with financing that best fits your needs.

 An estimate of your monthly payments.

 You should receive a loan estimate within three days of submitting your loan application.
-You’re not required to use that lender, but it’s a tool that’s helpful when comparing lenders for the best rates.
+You’re not required to use that lender, but the estimate becomes a tool that’s helpful when comparing lenders for the best rates.

 Source: Consumer Financial Protection Bureau